Academics at Pitt

 Get Involved with the Pitt Community

 The Student Organization and Resource Center (SORC) certifies student organizations to officially operate on campus.
-SORC services include copy, fax and mail service, administration of student budgets, email and web space, public notary, emergency student loans, and snack machine rentals.
+SORC services include copy, fax and mail service, administration of student budgets, email and web space, emergency student loans, and snack machine rentals.

 This site provides information on sports and intramural activities offered at Pitt.

 Provides a database for service-learning and community service opportunities for Pitt students.
 Sign up for their monthly Volunteery Opportunity Bulletin!